zkat/talks/x/slides.md

 ### Who are the CLI Team?
 (1:30)

-That said, I work for the CLI side of the company.
-While we'll add support for new registry features related to the business stuff, our main purpose here is to serve the Javascript community and keep y'all happy.
+The CLI team is an interesting little corner of the company -- npm seems like a regular old startup, for the most part, and then there's us.

-You can think of the CLI team as the open source arm of npm, Inc.
+You can think of us as the open source branch of npm, Inc: While we'll add support for new registry features related to the business stuff, our main purpose here is to serve the Javascript community and keep y'all happy.

-Right now there's three of us on the team:
+We're a small team, too!
+While the whole of npm is a small company of about 26 people, only 3 of us are actually on the CLI team itself:

 ### Who are the CLI Team? (#2)